lando/lando/docs/config/proxy.md

 ## Automatic Port Assignment

-By default Lando will attempt to bind the proxy to your host machines port `80` and `443`.
+By default, Lando will attempt to bind the proxy to your host machines port `80` and `443`.
 If it cannot bind to these addresses, which is usually the case if something else like a local `apache` service is running it will fallback to other commonly used ports such as `8888` and `444`.
 The default and fallback ports Lando uses are all [configurable](#configuration).

 If you want to use port `80` and `443` but cannot for the life of you figure out what is already using them you can do a bit of discovery using `lsof` or by visiting `localhost` in your browser and seeing if you recognize what loads.